McFlip/batch-decipher-pst/README.md

 Build the project by cloning this repo and following the build instructions below.
 Create a folder at `/srv/public` which is the location that output will be written to.
 Make sure your user account has `rwx` permissions on the folder.
 The app will run with user privileges.
+I run with port 8080 instead of the default 443 to avoid using root privileges.
+You can modify this by adding capabilities to the beeKeeper container if you wish to run on port 443.

+Stand up the project in production by running `./compose.bash`.

-Stand up the project by running `./compose.dev.bash`.
+Stand up the project in development by running `./compose.dev.bash`.

 Stand down the project by running